StuartJames/PowerHAT/README.md

 ============

     * Provides 5V at 3A:
-    * 9V-36V input tolerent.
+    * 9V-36V input tolerant.
     * 1 x static supply output.
     * 2 x switched supply outputs.
     * Cooling fan.
-    * Includes ROM for complience.
+    * Includes ROM for compliance.

 To Do